Skip to main content

 LACS 4911: Topics in Latin American Research and Analysis 3

-Interdisciplinary Areas (18 hours):
+Interdisciplinary Electives (18 hours):

-For descriptions of the following courses, visit the UGA Bulletin for the LACS Major
+For descriptions of the following courses, visit the UGA Bulletin for the LACS Major.

 Social Sciences and LACS area